russmatney/russmatney/readme.md

 I'm driving towards a full Dino Steam release - [wishlist Dino on steam](https://store.steampowered.com/app/2589550/Dino/)!

-Dino started as a Godot monorepo and sandbox for game jams and writing my own addons, but it is transforming into a genre-mashup of sorts.
+Dino started as a Godot monorepo and sandbox for game jams and writing my own addons, but has transformed into a genre-mashup of sorts.
+More to come on this later!

 ## [Clawe](https://github.com/russmatney/clawe)